CLambert1/CLambert1.github.io/_pages/cv.md

 Experience
 -----
-Post-doc, Centre d'Etudes Biologiques de Chizé, Jan 2022--current "Evaluation of habitats and energyscapes of mobile marine megafauna in the Mediterranean"
+Post-doc, CEBC lab, Jan 2022--current
+"Evaluation of habitats and energyscapes of mobile marine megafauna in the Mediterranean"

 ACCOBAMS, Jun 2021--Oct 2021